microsoft/onnxruntime/docs/ContribOperators.md

   Softmax(input, axis) = Exp(input) / ReduceSum(Exp(input), axis=axis, keepdims=1)
   The input does not need to explicitly be a 2D vector.
-The "axis" attribute indicates the dimension along which QLinearSoftmax will be performed for onnx v.13+. or the dimension coerced to NxD Matrix fo onnx v.12- The output tensor has the same shape.
+The "axis" attribute indicates the dimension along which QLinearSoftmax will be performed for onnx v.13+. or the dimension coerced to NxD Matrix for onnx v.12-.
+  The output tensor has the same shape.

 #### Version